 Get a Free Quote

 In 2002 David and Ben Crystal published “Shakespeare’s words: a glossary and language companion”, a detailed linguistic analysis of Shakespeare’s texts, giving up-to-date definitions of vocabulary and links to source quotations.
 Professor Jonathan Bate praised the book as “the most comprehensive guide to Shakespeare’s astonishing linguistic inventiveness”.
 The book was hugely successful and clearly provided information that was keenly sought both by professionals in the theatre domain and by amateur Shakespeare lovers.
+Specifically, it provides a huge amount of information on Shakespeare’s vocabulary and pronunciation.

 In an article in Portico, the UCL alumni magazine, David Crystal acknowledges the limitations of the book project and explains how this led to the development of an online searchable resource, which has recently been upgraded at https://www.shakespeareswords.com.
 David Crystal undertook the initial linguistic research for this tool by reading every Shakespeare play and highlighting words he felt a modern audience might not understand.
 His son Ben, who is an actor, did the same and the result is an extensive database of definitions with links to Shakespeare’s plays.